daily word - soul signature

 Add new comment

-daily word - type of righteousness
+daily word - distant prayer

 Dale Cresap's picture